BiomedicalMachineLearning/stLearn/docs/index.rst

 stLearn - a downstream analysis toolkit for Spatial Transcriptomics data
 ============================================================================

-stLearn is specifically design for Spatial Transcriptomics data.
-Spatial Transcriptomics (ST) is an emerging technology that adds  spatial dimension and tissue morphology to the genome-wide transcriptional profile of cells in intact tissue.
-Integrating three types of data creates a vast potential for deciphering novel biology of cell types in their native morphological context.
-We have developed novel integrative analysis approaches to utilize all three data types to first find cell types, then scan for cell-to-cell interactions and reconstruct cell-type evolution within a tissue.
+stLearn is designed for analysing Spatial Transcriptomics data.
+Spatial Transcriptomics (ST) is emerging as the “next generation” of single-cell RNA sequencing because it adds spatial and morphological context to the transcriptional profile of cells in an intact tissue section.
+However, existing ST analysis methods typically use the captured spatial and/or morphological data as a visualisation tool rather than as informative features for model development.
+We have developed an analysis method that exploits all three data types: Spatial distance, tissue Morphology, and gene Expression measurements (SME) from ST data.
+This combinatorial approach allows us to more accurately model underlying tissue biology, and allows researchers to address key questions in three major research areas: cell type identification, cell trajectory reconstruction, and the study of cell-cell interactions within an undissociated tissue sample.

 .. toctree::
    :maxdepth: 1